Alee08/ChatGram/README.md

 2. Send telegrams until we find the address of the two devices.

+The wmbus telegram headers are not encrypted.
+Thus the senders address, manufacturer, control flags, device version and device type can always be read.
+The control flags and the ci-field will tell you if there is data that needs to be decrypted.

 3. Then restart the receive program like this:
 ```
 ./build_debug/wmbusmeters /dev/im871a MyMeter generico 00101249 ""
 ```
 (where you replace 00101249 with the message address you received.)

+The telegrams sent via chat are not encrypted.
+Insert the quotation marks on the last field dedicated to the AES key as in the example.

 4. Now the two devices are ready to chat with each other!